 Please see "3.
 Meeting the Needs of Employees" under our Social Contribution section to learn more about initiatives related to biodiversity.

-The EBARA Group contributes broadly to society by providing excellent technologies and the best services in the fields of water, air and the environment.
-In recent years, interest in water risks has increased due to the effects of climate change and other environmental issues causing more and more flooding, droughts, or other water-related disasters.
+In recent years, interest in water risks has risen due climate change and other environmental issues increasing the frequency of droughts, floods, or other water-related disasters.

 Inquiry about sustainability